lukelbd/vim-tags/README.md

 * `[[` and `]]`: Jumps to subsequent and preceding top-level "significant ctag locations" -- that is, omitting variable definitions, import statements, etc.
   Generally these are just function and class definition locations.

+Also adds the following refactoring-related normal mode maps.

 * `!`: Selects for the single character under the cursor.
 * `*`, `&`: Selects the word or WORD under the cursor.
 Is case-sensitive, and does not jump to the next one.